Demegorash/Demegorash/README.md

 Skills: / HTML / CSS / JavaScript / Python/ Pentesting

-- 🔭 I’m currently working on this page.
+- 🔭 Currently working on this page.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, Pentesting.
+- 🌱 Currently learning HTML, CSS, JavaScript, Python, Pentesting.
-- 👯 I’m looking to collaborate on Everything I can!!!
+- 👯 Looking to collaborate on Everything I can!!!
 - 💬 Ask me about How is the wheather in Costa Rica!!!
 - ⚡ Fun fact: I speak Spanish, I can teach you!!!